sivakov512/kicad-library/CONTRIBUTING.md

 - Test your contributions in KiCad to ensure compatibility and correctness.
 - If you're unsure about something, open an issue or start a discussion — we're happy to help!

-Thank you for contributing to the KiCadX Libraries!
+Thank you for contributing to the Sivakov Component Library!